diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-session/ag-diamond-2026.md

 <div align="justify">

-This training session was organized ahead of the Diamond 2026 general meeting in Lyon.
+This training session was organized ahead of the DIAMOND 2026 general meeting in Lyon.

-The training program was developed by Ahmed AMRANI and co-supervised by Ahmed, Jean-Philippe POLI and Léo ORVEILLON.
+The training program was developed by Ahmed AMRANI and co-supervised by Ahmed AMRANI, Jean-Philippe POLI and Léo ORVEILLON.

 The full content, along with instructions on how to do it, is available in the tutorial's repository: link below.